Maxwell Becton: Personal life

 Becton married Valarie Prentiss of Rutherford, New Jersey, in 1913.
 They had three children, Henry Becton, Suzanne Becton, and Valerie Becton.
 The family built a home in Rutherford, across the street from Dickinson's house.

-Becton was a major donor to Fairleigh Dickerson College when it was established in 1941, allowing the construction of Becton Hall.
+Becton was a major donor to Fairleigh Dickinson College when it was established in 1941, allowing the construction of Becton Hall.
 He served on the college's board of trustees.
 On the campus, Becton Hall and the Maxwell Becton School of Arts and Science were named in his honor.
 He was a trustee of Hackensack Hospital.
 He donated in his mother's memory to build a new building for the Woodington Methodist Church in Woodington, North Carolina.
 Later, he donated a Hammond electric organ to the church.

 He was a member of the Freemans, belonging to the Boiling Springs Lodge, the Knights Templar, and the Lafayette Commandery.
 He was president of the Rutherford Rotary Club, a director of the YMCA, and a member the New York Southern Society.
 He also belonged to the New Jersey Senior Golf Association.

 Becton had a stroke in 1943 and cut back on working.
 He died in his home in Rutherford, New Jersey on January 2, 1951, at the age of 83 years.
 He was buried in the Hillside Cemetery in Lyndhurst, New Jersey.